 Remove Interior Items

 Remove the padding and inner lining of the helmet.
 If it is removable, take it out and wash it in mild dish soap and water.
 You can also use a toothbrush to clean any stubborn dirt or grime.
-Rinse it well and let it air dry.
-If the padding and lining are not removable, then you will have to skip this step.
+Rinse it well and leave them to be air-dried.
+Also, it can be washed in the washing machine on the most delicate cycle.
+If your helmet doesn’t have a removable liner and padding, then you will have to skip this step.

 Prepare the Outer Shell of The Helmet for Cleaning

 Take out the outer shell and lay it on a newspaper or any flat surface.
-Remove all mud, dirt, and filth from its surface with a soft cloth or microfiber rag.
+Remove all mud, dirt, and filth from its surface with a soft or microfiber cloth.

 If there is still dirt stuck in the vents of your helmet, use an old toothbrush to scrub them out.
 You can remove wax buildup using petroleum jelly or baby oil.
 If you do not have either of these items at home, then clean the outer shell with soap and water only.
 Allow time for drying before reattaching the inner lining and padding to the helmet.